TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

   are used for testing.
 However, this procedure depends on the original randomization order.
-By repeating the entire process several times, randomizing observation order at the start of each repetition, we can get a much larger assortment of test-sets with 20% of the observations:
+By repeating the entire process several times, randomizing observation order at the start of each repetition, we can get a much larger assortment of test-sets containing 20% of the observations:

 ```
 rm(list=ls())